jimken123/soda/steps/Core/DateToString.md

 ---
 title: DateToString Step | Core SDK Documentation
 sidebar_label: DateToString
 description: Converts a date to the specified format, yyyy/MM/dd HH:mm:ss by default.
-Use this step to easily automate forensic and e-discovery workflows using Sequence.
+Use this step to easily automate forensic and e-discovery workflows using Phoenix.
 tags: [Step, Core]
 hide_title: true
 hide_table_of_contents: true